 - BEAM unique features:

 Both projects are still very young.
-As of the writing of this report (May 2019), both are still in the testnet phase, and many of their core design choices have not yet been built or tested.
+At the time of writing this report (May 2019), both are still in the testnet phase, and many of their core design choices have not yet been built or tested.
 Much of the BEAM wiki is still in Russian, so it is likely that there are details to which we are not yet privy.
 It will be interesting to keep an eye on these projects to see how their various decisions play out, both technically and in terms of their monetary policy and governance models.

 T. E. Jedusor, "MIMBLEWIMBLE" [online].
 Available: https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt.
 Date accessed: 2018‑09‑30.

 A. Poelstra, "Mimblewimble" [online].
 Available: https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.pdf.
 Date accessed: 2018‑09‑30.